jd-solanki/anu/docs/guide/components/loader.md

 <!-- 👉 Spinner -->
 ::::card Spinner

 Use `ASpinner` component to render a spinner.
+For adjusting size of the spinner you can use font size utilities or if you want to set it to fixed size then use width utilities `em:w-5`.
+Spinner have `aspect-square` so height will be matched.

 :::code DemoLoaderSpinner
 <<< @/components/demos/loader/DemoLoaderSpinner.vue{3,4}